Under God's Power She Flourishes

 "Under God's Power She Flourishes" is the eleventh episode of the second season of the American period crime drama television series Boardwalk Empire.
 It is the 23rd overall episode of the series and was written by co-executive producer Howard Korder, and directed by Allen Coulter.
 It was released on HBO on December 4, 2011.

 The series is set in Atlantic City, New Jersey, during the Prohibition era of the 1920s.
 The series follows Enoch "Nucky" Thompson, a political figure who rises to prominence and interacts with mobsters, politicians, government agents, and the common folk who look up to him.
 In the episode, Jimmy's past is explored, while conflicts arise in Nucky's and Van Alden's respective lives.

 According to Nielsen Media Research, the episode was seen by an estimated 2.97 million household viewers and gained a 1.3 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising Michael Pitt's performance, writing, directing and revelations.

 Plot

 Flashbacks

 In 1917, Jimmy attends Princeton University and dates a fellow student, Angela.
 Gillian visits the university and makes out with Jimmy's professor, prompting Jimmy to beat him.
 As he takes Gillian to her room, their state of drunkenness soon escalates into sexual tension, culminating into having sex.
-The next day, despite being told by Angela that she is pregnant, Jimmy, out of guilt and confusion over the encounter with his mother, who leaves before he wakes up the next morning, decides to enlist in the army and fight in The Great War.
+The next day, despite being told by Angela that she is pregnant, Jimmy, out of guilt and confusion over the encounter with his mother, leaves when he wakes up the next morning, deciding to enlist in the army and fight in The Great War.
 He steals a classmate's story about losing his brother on the RMS Lusitania as his motivation for enlisting.